 How to Conserve Energy OUTDOORS?

-Many of you are excellent at conserving energy “inside”your home, as there are countless opportunities to improve the energy efficiency of life indoors.
+Many of you are excellent at conserving power “inside”your home, as there are countless opportunities to improve the energy efficiency of life indoors.
 On the other hand, outdoor activity is an essential part of our way of life.
 So, why not conserve energy outside and not just inside your home?
 Pools, spas, exterior lights, landscaping can boost the power consumption too.
-If you’re looking to save money on your gas and electricity bills, take a peek with these handy tips that you can do to save energy with your outdoors.
+If you’re looking to save money on your gas and electricity bills, take a peek with these handy hint that you can do to save energy with your outdoors.